BlasToth/react/to-do-list-basic/README.md

 - { JS code } - Js code can be written into curly braces

 - Each child in a list should have a unique "key" prop.
 It allows REACT to rerender/change single components instead of rerendering all of them every single time

+- { useRef } hook
+ allows us to reference elements inside of our JSX